 This is a curated list of the major Lisbon hidden gems and secret places.
 No touristy bullshit or pretentiousness here.
 Whether you are living in Lisbon, have a few extra days to explore or you’re an hipster looking for the off the beaten track, this article is for you.

-Just like a child, I’ve seen it slowly grow, modernize and bloom into the trendy hotspot that is right now.
+Just like a kid, I’ve seen Lisbon slowly grow, modernize and bloom into the trendy hotspot that is right now.
 Nowadays, millions come in search for sun, food and its history-enriched sights and attractions.
-And more than ever, the city has got a beautiful glow and energy going on.

-The drawback of having more and more people every year is that the city starts to become a bit like an amusement park in some aspects.
-It’s hard to keep the essence and tradition when facing the gentrification capitalist monster.
+The drawback of having more and more people every year is that it becomes a bit like an amusement park in some aspects.
+Hard to keep essence and tradition when facing the gentrification capitalist monster!